hushon/learning-not-to-learn-tensorflow/README.md

 ![learning-not-to-learn-figure](./figure1.png)

 This code demonstrates unlearning of bias from an classification model, particularly under a modified version of MNIST dataset named the Colored-MNIST.
-Here, the training set is artifically injected with bias such that a class category has strong correlation to color, meanwhile the test set is not contaminated with such bias.
-This effects as false discriminative signal against baseline training methods, and thus results in low test accuracy.
+Here, the training set is artifically injected with bias such that class categories have strong correlation to color, meanwhile the test set is not contaminated with such bias.
+In this setting, colors work as false discriminative signal against baseline training methods, and thus results in low test accuracy.
 The authors suggest a novel training method such that the classifier model learns from the training set but *unlearns* from bias.
 The key ideas are: adoption of a bias prediction model, and a novel regularizing loss function based on mutual information between feature embedding and bias.

 ## Setup